-8 Pull the isolating switch forward.
-CAUTION: It has no latch and will pull completely out.
-However, it weighs only 75 lbs.
-(34 kgs.) and can usually be handled without a crane or lift.
+Pull the isolating switch forward.

+CAUTION: It has no latch and will

+pull completely out.
+However, it

+weighs only 75 lbs.
+(34 kilograms)

+and can usually be handled

+without a crane or lift.

-9 If cable is used to connect the line stabs, loosen four pan head screws approximately three turns.
-Lift rear barrier and shutter assembly up and off the screws.
+If no vertical bus bars are present and cable is used to connect power to the line stabs, loosen four pan head screws holding the barrier and shutter assemble approximately three turns.
+Lift the assembly up and off the screws.
 Disconnect the shutter drive lever using the keyhole in the lever.
-Starter is now ready to wire.

-10 Refer to load cable instruction tag (J) located in starter at motor terminal for load wiring instructions.
+Refer to load cable instruction tag located at motor terminals (M) for load wiring instructions.
+Controller is now ready to wire, both line and load.